pkolaczk/fclones/README.md

 The `--threads` parameter controls the sizes of the internal thread-pool(s).
 This can be used to reduce parallelism level when you don't want `fclones` to impact performance of your system too much, e.g. when you need to do some other work at the same time.
-It is also recommended to reduce the parallelism level if you need to reduce memory usage.
+We recommended reducing the parallelism level if you need to reduce memory usage.

 When using `fclones` up to version 0.6.x to deduplicate files of sizes of at least a few MBs each